""

 Wisconsin Historical Society

-Scholars and researchers from all over the country (and world) come to the Wisconsin Historical Society (WHS) to do historical research.
+Scholars and researchers from all over the country (and the world) come to the Wisconsin Historical Society (WHS) to do historical research.
 History majors at UW–Madison simply walk across the street to make use of this world-class institution.
 The collections of the WHS are an amazing resource for history majors and are utilized by a wide range of our courses.
 History majors can also develop internships related to the WHS collections and programs.
 Students who are interested in the history of film and television often double major in communication arts and get involved with the Wisconsin Center for Film and Theater Research.

 Public Humanities Exchange for Undergraduates (HEX-U)